 Carol Stanley is a registered nurse with years of experience in providing excellent care.
 Carol specializes in long-term care for people with disabilities and has a passion for people with ALS.
-After she suddenly became a widow in 2005, she became a vital member of the ALS Care Project.
 Her core values as a nurse include standards of excellence, dedication to the cause, and ethical practice.

 JOAN C. WARREN, MSW - Honorary Member

 Social worker, Joan C. Warren, MSW, is a founding member of ALS Care Project.
 Ms. Warren has faithfully served the ALS community since 1983 when she began as a social worker at the former Visiting Nurse Society of Stark County in Canton, Ohio after obtaining her Master’s Degree in Social Work from the University of Connecticut.
 Joan Warren first met Pamela Cazzolli on March 18, 1984 at the Canton ALS Support Group, initially sponsored by the VNS.
 Through the years, the two worked together as a team in serving the ALS community.
 This included the two co-facilitating the Canton ALS Support Group together on Sunday afternoons bi-monthly for 24 consecutive years.

 In 2000, Joan Warren helped Ms. Cazzolli launch ALS Care Project to pursue the ALS care mission.
 Although Joan Warren has retired from serving as a social worker, she remains as a cherished Honorary Member of ALS Care Project.